-If the warning light goes on, there could be a brake problem.
+If the warning light comes on, there could be a brake problem.
 Have your brake system inspected right away.

 This light should come on as you start the vehicle.
 If it doesn't come on then, have it fixed so it will be ready to warn you if there's a problem.

-This light will also come on when you set your parking brake, and the light will stay on if your parking brake doesn't release fully.
-If you try to drive off with the parking brake set, a chime will also come on until you release the parking brake.
-If the light and chime stay on after your parking brake is fully released, it means you have a brake problem.
-If the light and chime come on while driving, pull off the road and stop carefully.
+If the light and chime come on while you are driving, pull off the road and stop carefully.
 You may notice that the pedal is harder to push.
 Or, the pedal may go closer to the floor.
 It may take longer to stop.
 If the light is still on, have the vehicle towed for service.
 (See "Towing Your Car" in the Index.)

-Your brake system may not be working properly if the brake warning light is on.
-Driving with the brake warning light on can lead to an accident.
+Your brake system may not be working properly if the brake system warning light is on.
+Driving with the brake system warning light on can lead to an accident.
 If the light is still on after you've pulled off the road and stopped carefully, have the vehicle towed for service.